 Everyone knows that staying in hostels are great if you’re travelling on your own, whether it’s because you want to actively meet people or whether you just want a friendly check in and friendly staff (I find hostel staff much nicer and more friendly than hotel staff generally).

-I did really love my stay at Stayokay Vondelpark Hostel, you can read about my stay and what there is to do in Vondelpark here but essentially, if you are visiting on your own make sure you choose accommodation in Amsterdam that you’ll feel comfortable in and suits your style.
+I did really love my stay at Stayokay Vondelpark Hostel and what there is to do in Vondelpark but essentially, if you are visiting on your own make sure you choose accommodation in Amsterdam that you’ll feel comfortable in and suits your style.
 For example, there are so many hostels in Amsterdam and some are focused on people who just want to party so if that’s not your thing, don’t stay there.

 To find the best place to stay in Amsterdam as a solo traveller that is just right for you, click here.